maxpavlovdp/zaudio/webapp/srcJekyll/source/mission.md

 ---

 ###Our Mission:###
-   > Boost transition from ICE to electric cars in a fancy way.
+   > Boost transition from ICE to electric cars.

 ###Our Vision:###
    > A popularization of the electric cars by creating a new personality and fun factor for racing and expensive electric cars.